Okay, it's tax time. You've done a great job keeping track of your business expenses, tracking your miles, all of that.

 If you want greater detail, you can check out the IRS instructions on how to fill out Schedule C.

-Schedule C: Profit or Loss from Business for Contractors with Grubhub, Doordash, Uber Eats, Postmates and others.
+Schedule C: Profit or Loss from Business for Contractors with Grubhub, Doordash, Uber Eats, Instacart and others.

 When you deliver as an independent contractor for these gig companies, this is what it's about: Determining the profit.
 It's the PROFIT, not the money coming in, that is taxable.
 And sometimes, contractors will end up with a loss.